Kenneth3750/naiav2-backend/README.md

 # Keys for the function response:
     "display": if the response will be desplayed.
-    "pdf": if the response will geneate a pdf
+    "pdf": if the response will geneate a pdf "resolved_rag": If the response comes from the rag

 # Import commnads